 Using remarkable first hand testimony, Panorama: The spies who fooled the world (BBC1, 10.35pm) reveals the full story of how two very highly placed sources, both close to Saddam Hussein, talked secretly to the CIA via an intermediary and directly to MI6 in the build-up to the war and said Iraq did not have an active Weapons of Mass Destruction programme.
 But both were ignored.

-Jade writes a daily TV and film guide in the Liverpool Echo.
+Jade previously wrote a daily TV and film guide in the Liverpool Echo.
 Here is a small selection of her work...

 Embarrassing Bodies, Channel 4

 THE question I can never get out of my head is why does anyone go on Embarrassing Bodies (Channel 4, 9pm)?

 Tonight, revellers at the Love Luton festival reveal all for the doctors, including a woman with large unexplained bruises and another with unexplained skin patches.

 Back at the clinic, Dawn Harper helps a patient with an odour problem, Christian Jessen meets a man who's not happy with his skin-cancer scar, dentist James Russell tackles tarnished teeth and cameras go behind the scenes at Birmingham's Queen Elizabeth Hospital.